From the Todra Gorges to the Dades Valley

 Short Description.
 I drove one of the most dangerous roads in the world, the road through the Dades Gorges.
 In Kelaa M’Gouna, I witnessed how locals produced rosewater.
 I had lunch at a kasbah in the palmeraie from Skoura.
 In the evening, I camped between Berber tents and palm trees near Ouarzazate.

-I climbed up the last hairpin bends in the Dades Gorges, one of the most dangerous roads in the world.
-I drove slowly, with a speed of maximum 30 km per hour, while Moroccans were overpassing me and talking on the mobile phone in the same time.
+The last hairpin bends in the Dades Gorges are considered one of the most dangerous roads in the world.
+I drove slowly, with a speed of maximum 30 km per hour, while Moroccans were overtaking me and talking on the mobile phone at the same time.
 At the end of the narrow road bends, I stopped at a panoramic terrace overlooking the entire Dades Valley.
-Then, I went down to Boumalne de Dades.
+Then, I drove down all the Dades Valley to Boumalne de Dades.
 In the small town of Kelaa M’Gouna, I entered the distillery of Kadari Elhoucine.
 He showed to me his rosewater distillery and other products made of roses.
 Eventually, he convinced me to buy soap, face cream, and jasmine perfume.

-Skoura‘s town center with the market was full of dust and local stalls and it didn’t inspire me to eat there.
-I went back to the car and drove to a more select quarter, which however had unreasonable prices.
+Skoura‘s town center with a bustling market was full of dust and local stalls and it didn’t inspire me to eat there.
+In the new town, lunch was unreasonable pricey.
 Eventually, I immersed into the thicket of the palmeraie and entered at Kasbah La Datte D’Or.
 There, I negotiated a decent lunch (tajine, olives, salad, dates, pomegranates, and grapes).
 I also convinced them to tell me the correct way to Kasbah Amridil, which I hadn’t found at all on the maps.

 Kasbah Amridil stood on the outskirts of Skoura, at the limit between desert and palmeraie.
-Built up during the 17th century, it was one of the largest and most coveted kasbahs in Morocco.
+Built-up during the XVII-th century, it was one of the largest and most coveted kasbahs in Morocco.
 It had several floors, intricate inner courtyards, and secret terraces. earth ovens for baking bread, old tools, olive oil press, and elaborated geometric decorations.
-In the kasbah, the inhabitants slept on the ground on a mat which they rolled up each morning.
+The inhabitants of the kasbah slept on the ground on a mat which they rolled up each morning.
 In front of the kasbah, famished guides insisted on taking me on a tour of the kasbah or of the surrounding palmeraie.

-From Skoura, I passed the storage lake of El Mansour Eddahbi, then I rapidly crossed the town of Ouarzazate.
+After I passed the storage lake of El Mansour Eddahbi, I crossed the town of Ouarzazate.
 In the evening, I reached Camping Bivouac La Palmeraie where I camped among camel-hair Berber tents, palm trees, and mud-brick huts.